palvaro/CSE138-Fall20/assignment3.md

 store to partition a roughly equal amount of key-value pairs to each shard.
 For a two node key-value store, this means that each node should store roughly half of the keys, because each shard is stored by a single node.
-You are free to choose any mechanism to partition keys across nodes. **We will cover a variety of mechanisms and their trade-offs in class**
+You are free to choose any mechanism to partition keys across nodes. **We will cover a variety of mechanisms and their trade-offs in class.**

 If a node is queried (receives a request) for a key, the node must first find the node that stores the requested key--a variety of these mechanisms are discussed in lecture.
 If the queried node is